GMRS was started up in the 1960s by the FCC who called it

 low-power, no licensing required alternative to the

-GMRS radios, which were mostly the previously
+GMRS radios, which were mostly the previously mentioned professional

-are the least expensive route to choose if you need communications
+least expensive route to choose if you need communications

 within a couple blocks, or, within a half mile or so,

-although it is hard now to find a cheap new
+although it is hard now to find a cheap new FRS radio; for

 walkie-talkie.
 It's very highly rated (Amateurs know that